 5) VIP Tables

-How would being seated in a table where the CEOs of Fortune 500 companies, or Management team from brand-name companies sound to a potential salesperson?
+How would be seated in a table where the CEOs of Fortune 500 companies or Management team from brand-name companies sound to a potential salesperson?
 Networking during dinners and luncheons offers a great way of lead generation, and there are bound to be companies who are willing to pay a premium for VIP seating, to be closer to their targeted clientele who are decision-makers.